doug3236/ABWProfilePatches/README.md

 distribution of L*, a* and b* between the same patches.
 This is useful for checking the consistency the printer.

-One easy way to see how much better ABW mode over just using standard color printing to print black and white images is to compare ABW against printing the neutral patches using standard color settings.
-I see over a 2 to 1 reduction in errors using ABW.
+One easy way to see how much better Black and White mode over just using standard color printing to print black and white images is to compare Black and White against printing the neutral patches using standard color settings.
+I see over a 2 to 1 reduction in errors using Black and White.

 Here is a comparison of the statistics for Glossy (PK Ink) on the Epson 9800 using ABW and using the same, device neutral patch set with full color selected.